Valuing the forest ecosystem

 Services such as wood, fibre, bioenergy production and carbon sequestration have a market value and can be accounted for in policy and land management decision making.
 Others, such as erosion prevention, biodiversity and recreation, are more difficult to quantify and their value is not well established.

-Scion's work focusses on developing the tools and economic models to estimate the value of both market and non-market ecosystem services associated with forests and other land uses.
+Scion's work focuses on developing the tools and economic models to estimate the value of both market and non-market ecosystem services associated with forests and other land uses.
 We are building a comprehensive picture of the true value of planted forests; timber value; plus carbon stocks, biodiversity, habitats, clean water, recreation and other services.

 - How we can value forest ecosystem services